CPHS/OPHS Glossary of Terms

 A legal term used to denote capacity to act on one's own behalf;

-consequences of acting (or not acting) on that information, and to
+of acting (or not acting) on that information, and to make a choice.

 Confidential Resource: